 Your California Bicycle Accident Lawyers

-More work is needed to make sharing the road between motor vehicle drivers and bicycle drivers more realistic, but until then, it’s important to understand rights and responsibilities as a bike owner to keep yourself safe on the road.
-Of course, accidents do happen, and if you should find yourself the victim of a motor vehicle collision or accident, it’s important to know where you stand and what your options are.
-Working with experienced bicycle accident attorneys like Wilshire Law Firm means that you have the most up-to-date information regarding bicycle laws, and have people who believe in sharing the road, on your side.
+Yes, more bike lanes would help, but until then, it’s important to understand rights and responsibilities as a bike rider in order to stay safe.
+Of course, accidents do happen, and if you should find yourself the victim of an accident with a motor vehicle, it’s important to know where you stand and what your options are.
+The bicycle accident attorneys at Wilshire Law Firm are up to date on all of the current laws and believe in sharing the road too.

-To help you understand the bicycle laws in and around Los Angeles, we have put together a guide designed to outline the risks and rewards associated with biking in the city and provide you with insight in how to handle an accident, knowing your rights and more.
+To help you understand the bicycle laws in and around California’s major metropolitan areas, we have put together a guide designed to outline the risks and rewards associated with biking in the big city and provide you with insight in how to handle an accident, knowing your rights and more.

-Many people purchase a bicycle to avoid long commutes to work in their cars.
+Many people purchase a bicycle to commute to work.
 While this is a great idea, it can lead to a lot of trouble for a cyclist who doesn’t know the rules of the road when it comes to biking.
 Of course, laws for motor vehicles are not the same as bicycles – although many cyclists do treat their bike as a motor vehicle and obey the rules of the road.
 There are special rules and laws that apply only to bicycle owners.
 Let’s review some of these rules to help you gain a better understanding of your options and responsibilities.

 Night rides have different rules.

-Safety should be the top priority when it comes to entering a city center on a bike.
+Safety should be the top priority when riding on crowded city streets.
 One cannot assume that drivers of motor vehicles know the rules for sharing the road, nor can one assume that they will follow them.
-In addition, it’s important to take responsibility for one’s own safety when sharing the road with cars and trucks, as well as oncoming cyclists.
+In addition, it’s important to take responsibility for one’s own safety when sharing the road with cars and trucks, as well as other cyclists and pedestrians.

-Before you dawn your helmet and head out on the open road to go to work, visit a park, or just make your way to a friend’s house for coffee, you should know what your rights are in the event of an accident or crash.
-We don’t like to think the worst could happen, but being prepared makes things easier if something does happen.
-You don’t want to find yourself not understanding your rights and responsibilities.
+Before you put on your helmet and go for a ride, you should know what your rights are in the event of an accident.
+We don’t like to think about being involved in any accidents but being prepared makes things easier if something does happen.
+You don’t want to find yourself confused about what your rights and responsibilities are.

-In California, if you are in a bicycle accident with another person or vehicle, you have up to two years to file a claim or complaint about the situation.
-While you can actually pursue a claim after the two-year statutory period, it may not be heard in a court of law.
+In California, if you are in a bicycle accident with another person or vehicle, you have up to two years to file a claim or complaint.
 There are two instances when this period is extended or lifted.
 The first is if you are physically incapable of filing a claim due to the severity of your injuries sustained as a result of the cycling accident.
-The second applicable extension is if you do not have injuries within the first two years following your accident, but it is later proven that newly developed injuries are a result of the accident years later.
+The second applicable extension is if the injuries did not manifest themselves within the first two years following your accident but later developed as a result of the accident.

-If you are a minor when you are injured in a bicycle accident, you may wait until you are 18 years old to file the claim.
+If you were a minor when you were injured in a bicycle accident, you may wait until you are 18 years old to file the claim.
 The two-year period starts at your 18th birthday.
 Riders have until they are 20 years old to file their claim.

-If you are unsure of your timeline or rights related to a bicycle accident, contact the expert bicycle accident lawyers at Wilshire Law Firm.
-We can help you determine if you have a case related to an accident that has occurred, regardless of timeframe.
+If you are unsure of your timeline or rights related to a bicycle accident, contact the expert bicycle accident lawyers at Wilshire Law Firm right away.
+We’re available 24/7, every day of the year, including holidays.
+And our consultations are always FREE.

 Understanding Who is at Fault

-What To Do if You Are in a Bike Accident
+What to do if You Are in a Bicycle Accident

 Working with a Bicycle Accident Attorney